fmaste/Haskell/doc/TypeCheckingAndInference.md

 The same way it can't pick a specific implementation of class ```Addition``` it can't make function ```myAdd``` use restricted polymorphism / overloading by its own.
 How can the compiler be sure that's unambiguously what the developer wants?
-This is not an scripting language.
+This is not a scripting language.

 In contrast with dynamically typed languages ***all the types composed together by function application have to match up.
 If they don't, the program will be rejected by the compiler***.

-Now we can add the most abstract type as possible to ```myAdd``` or call the class member function ```add``` directly and everything will work as expected because there's no type ambiguity:
+Now we can write ourselves the most abstract type as possible to ```myAdd``` or call the class member function ```add``` directly and everything will work as expected because there's no type ambiguity:

 ```haskell
 main :: IO ()